 Michael Costello discusses the Life Cycle Assessment (LCA)Scroll down to read more

 We continuously strive to offer solutions that make products more sustainable and improve the environmental footprint.
 That is a mission ingrained in our DNA, which is why we always look for ways to increase transparency within the supply chain.
-One way to achieve this is by using Life Cycle Assessment (LCA) methodology.
+One way to achieve this is by using the Life Cycle Assessment (LCA) methodology.
 Our Director of Sustainability, Michael Costello, explains LCA.

 What is LCA and what does it mean for the leather industry?